KingsleyAmankwah/KingsleyAmankwah/README.md

 I am skilled in developing full-stack applications, with a strong background in front-end development using React and back-end development using Node.js and Express.
 I also have experience in working with databases such as MongoDB and MySQL.

  I am a problem solver, able to understand and analyze business requirements and deliver the best technical solutions.
 I am always eager to learn new technologies and stay up-to-date with the latest industry developments.
-I am excited to work on challenging projects and be part of a team that pushes boundaries
+I am excited to work on challenging projects and be part of a team that pushes boundaries.

 <!-- * 🖥️  See my portfolio at [MyPortfolio](http://akingsley.netlify.app) -->
 * 🧠  I'm always learning